Skip to main content

 info

 Only users with a Linux host can visualize the robot with RViz.
-Follow the steps in the Display sharing section to attach a new terminal to the running container.
+On macOS, AICA Launcher will not show the RViz option.

 When the application is playing and the robot broadcaster controller has been activated, the robot model should appear in the RViz viewer.